Assured/canhack/README.md

 ```

 ### SOCKS4 PROXY
 To be able to access the web services of both cycar and backend you'll need to instruct your browser to connect through the SSH proxy.
-If you've used the same port number as the example above, instruct your browser to proxy traffic through IP 127.0.0.1 PORT 9999.
+If you've used the same port number as the example above, instruct your browser to proxy traffic through IP 127.0.0.1 PORT 9999. *This setup has been tested with Mozilla Firefox version 84.0.2.*

 The backend service and race-track will be located at `http://172.16.5.100`.